ChrisH2727/Milestone-1/readme.md

 ![Code Snip](Testimages/Codesnip.jpg){width=80%}

 *fig: HTML Code Structure*

+This should make it easy another coder to enhance or modify.

 Note, that external hyperlinks are at the bottom of the script so that they load last awwoling the main body of the page to render.